atlassian/react-beautiful-dnd/docs/patterns/multi-drag.md

 2. [**Dragging**](#dragging): The user drags one item as a representation of the whole group.
 3. [**Dropping**](#dropping): The user drops an item into a new location.
 We move all of the selected items into the new location

+## Anouncements

+Keep in mind that internally `react-beautiful-dnd` is not aware of multi drag.
+Therefore it is advised that you use the `HookProvided > Announce` to announce meaningful screen reader messages for a multi drag.

 ## Selection

 Before a drag starts we need to allow the user to *optionally* select a number of `Draggable`s to drag.
 We an item is selected you should apply a style update to the `Draggable` such as a background color change to indicate that the item is selected.